TQsoft-GmbH/mod_authn_ntlm/README.md

 **Note:**

-    if you want to set "NTLMDomain" or "NTLMDefaultDomain", please set both "NTLMOffserBasic" and "NTLMBasicPreferred" to "on". this is because we can't modify NTLMv2 response, we have to let user send clear text username and password, then ntlm module will use username and password to generate NTLM context, and do the authentication.
+    if you want to set "NTLMDomain" or "NTLMDefaultDomain", please set both "NTLMOfferBasic" and "NTLMBasicPreferred" to "on". this is because we can't modify NTLMv2 response, we have to let user send clear text username and password, then ntlm module will use username and password to generate NTLM context, and do the authentication.